Meaningful human connections drive good care

 Other Interests: playing softball, volleyball, and Ultimate Frisbee, biking, hiking, reading, and taking my cat on walks (yes, you read that correctly!)

-Services: Individual Occupation Therapy ($200 w/out insurance)
+Services: Individual Occupational Therapy ($200)

 About Olivia Costagliola (she/her/hers)